gnomon-inria/gnomon/doc/user_guide/tutorials.md

 # Tutorials

 Here you will find a step-by-step guide to walk you in your first usage of Gnomon.
-The tutorial pages
+The tutorial pages provide additional information on the components of the application and links to the other pages of this documentation.

 :::{toctree}
 :maxdepth: 2